AutoResearch/autora-template/README.md

 ### Step 7: Publish Your Package

 Once your project is implemented, you may publish it as subpackage of AutoRA.
-No worries though, in case you are nervous about the state of your package–you will be able to publish it as a pre-release, indicating to users that the package is still in progress.
+If you have not thoroughly vetted your project or would otherwise like to refine it further, you may nervous about the state of your package–you will be able to publish it as a pre-release, indicating to users that the package is still in progress.